-As the year draws to a close, we’re rounding up the most popular posts from the Now Novel blog in 2016 as well as some of our favourite articles for authors from around the blogosphere.
-If you’re using your holidays to revise your novel or start a new one, join Now Novel and get helpful feedback from a diverse community of writers.
+As the year draws to a close, we’re rounding up the most popular posts from the Now Novel blog in 2016 as well as some of the best writing articles for authors from around the web:

 2016’s best writing articles on Now Novel

 Take-home point: Use character development to avoid the muddy middle.
 ‘Make the middle books show character development: show the reader how the main characters acquire the skill, conviction or strategy they need to reach their objectives.’

 Take-home point: Just because you’re using first person narration, this doesn’t mean your narrator has to be the complete focus.

 ‘Create intrigue by having your protagonist refer to a secondary character in your opening.’

 Take-home point: Focus on the details of characters’ eyes (and faces) that tell us about their character, not only their appearance:

 ‘The colour of a person’s eyes doesn’t tell us whether they are kind or cruel, an optimist or a pessimist.’